cryptoadvance/specterext-liquidissuer/api_bugs.md

 # TODO before release

+- set non-default addresses for issue and reissue tokens
+- test if asset has 2 confs before registering and authorizing
+- allow reissuance to external wallet

 - pending distributions (total doesn't match)
 - better updates (no need to clear all, sync in thread etc)
 - force update everything btn (in settings probably)